incoresemi/river_core/docs/source/installation.rst

 .. code-block:: console

    $ cd ~/myquickstart
-   $ river_core compile -v debug -t mywork/test_list.yaml -c config.ini
+   $ river_core compile -v debug -t mywork/test_list.yaml -c river_core.ini

 You should see the following log on the console: